d4rk-d4nph3/Ransomware-Reports/README.md

 ## Disclaimer

 The content in this repository contains detailed analysis of the ransomware and not non-technical blogs about the ransomware like from Zdnet, Dark Reading, etc.

+Special thanks to [Group-IB](https://www.group-ib.com/) whose pictures are extensively used here.

 ## Generic